ENGAGEMENT RINGS

 Baguette

 The final form of a diamond has many special features.
-From these four are the ones that a buyer should understand best: Cut, Carat weight, Color and Clarity.
+From these four are the ones that a buyer should understand best: Carat weight, Color, Clarity and Cut.

 THE 4C's